2026

 Alongside the music, the actual dances will be performed by Kasama, Rice’s Filipino and Southeast Asian dance team.
 12 dancers from Kasama’s pool of 30 will be selected for this project according to availability.
 Each of the four dances has a unique character, story, and function in Filipino culture, and most of them include fun props (fans, candles, bamboo sticks).
 With this project, I hope firstly to promote Filipino culture and talk to audiences about how certain dances and stories can be expressed in music.
 I grew up dancing these dances, and I want to share my love of them and of music in this special way.
 Secondly, I hope to engage a new audience with acoustic art music.
 This project will provide Kasama dancers with a unique opportunity to collaborate with great musicians and foster in them a great appreciation for the work that goes into a musical performance.
 This program of music and dance will be performed two times: once as part of the Concert Truck activation on March 28 and once at Shepherd’s 2025 Community Day on March 29.

-Fiona Shea, violin and Victor Tswei, composer
+Fiona Shea, violin and Victor Tswei, composition

 Our collaborative project, “Contemporary Connections,” is designed to expand the musical curiosity of young children by featuring new music in conjunction with more canonical works in the classical music repertoire.
 The inspiration for this project comes from a shared belief that the standard family concert format, often featuring a narrow range of oversimplified repertoire, has a limited impact on the engagement and long-lasting interest of classical music in young children.
 Challenging children to hear new sounds and broaden their concepts about what defines classical music is not only beneficial to their individual musical development but is laying the foundation for future audiences and performers of classical music.
 Through this project, we hope to continue developing strategies that inspire children to explore and actively engage with the various aspects of classical music.